johnvandeweghe/CyberBack/docs/implementation_guide.md

 #### Attacking a unit
 To attack a unit, send a ```createUnitAction``` with a type of "attack", and the unitID you are targeting.
 The target unit must be within the attacking unit's attack range, following the same rules as movement to calculate distance.
+To see the effects of your action, do a ```getUnit``` on each unit that is in the response's affectedUnitIds list.

 ### Ending a turn
 To end your turn, send an ```updateTurn``` request, setting the status of your turn to "turn-complete".